Yodamaniac/Quotes/README.md

 [Friends don't let friends drink and code.
 Good thing I don't have any friends.](https://twitter.com/janszpila/status/356787862584299520)

+It's not that I think I'm all that good...
+I just think everyone else is _terrible_.

 Drink early, drink often.

 I'm sorry... that I'm so much better than you.